Teaching Interests

 Open-Access Teaching Materials

-Linear Algebra From Scratch for Quantitative Finance
+Linear Algebra for Quantitative Finance

 Students often hit a ceiling when they start to learn more technical skills such as analytics and machine learning: why does linear algebra show up everywhere in data work?
 As AI reduces the barriers to entry and enables people to start coding earlier, making sure you have the right base of mathematical and quantitative skills is more important than ever.